Q: Who are you and where are you located?

 A: Yes, once the corporate brokerage account is set up, we will provide you with DTC instructions to transfer the securities to the corporate brokerage account.
 All you need to do is instruct your broker to DTC transfer the securities to the instructions we provide.
 If you have stock that is in physical certificate form, you must either deposit the stock in a brokerage account and DTC it to the corporate brokerage account, or have the stock certificates re-issued in the corporations name, then send the certificates to the brokerage firm along with the stock powers and the brokerage firm will deposit them into the corporate brokerage account.

 Q: Can I transfer mutual funds, IRA’s, 401K’s, or pension funds to the corporate brokerage accounts that you set up for my corporation (or foundation)?

 A: In most cases, mutual funds can be transferred without a problem through a DTC transfer if the are publicly traded mutual funds.
 Otherwise, if they are mutual funds that are not publicly traded (they do not have a symbol on the market like a stock), then it is slightly more difficult as you have to instruct the mutual fund company to transfer the ownership to the corporation.
 We do not assist our clients in transferring mutual funds, we only provide DTC instructions to transfer publicly traded securities.
 IRA’s, 401k’s, or pension funds cannot be transferred to the offshore corporation or foundation.

 Q: Do you provide additional services such as legal consulting, corporate mail forwarding, etc.?

 A: Yes, we provide legal consulting, however, we charge US$100 per hour with a 3 hour minimum (US$300) which we require that you pay in advance for.
 You can contact us for details.
-We also offer corporate mail forwarding services, corporate contracts and agreements, legal immigration services, real estate law, and much more.
+We also offer corporate mail forwarding services, corporate contracts and agreements, Panama immigration services, real estate law, and much more.